lightdock/lightdock.github.io/tutorials/0.9.1/membrane/index.md

     <br><br>
 </center>

-The last step will be to open the just generated <a href="data/membrane_cg.pdb">membrane_cg.pdb</a> file in PyMOL to align the atomistic representation of the <a href="data/3x29_receptor.pdb">3X29 receptor partner</a> to the membrane CG bilayer:
+The last step will be to open the just generated [membrane_cg.pdb](data/membrane_cg.pdb) file in PyMOL to align the atomistic representation of the [3X29 receptor partner](data/3x29_receptor.pdb) to the membrane CG bilayer:

 ```bash
 pymol 3x29_receptor.pdb membrane_cg.pdb